Doctor of Occupational Therapy (Entry-Level)

 • Prerequisite Courses:

 • Elementary Statistics- Frequency distributions; graphical representation, measures of central tendency, and dispersion; normal curve; hypothesis testing confidence intervals.
-(TCCN MATH 1342)
+(TCCN MATH 1342) Requires a minimum of 3 credit hours.

 • Lifespan Developmental Psychology- Development of Personality and learning capacities across the life-span from birth to death; emphasis on interactions of heredity, environment, and maturational processes.
-(TCCN PSYC 2314)
+(TCCN PSYC 2314) Requires a minimum of 3 credit hours.

 • Abnormal Psychology- A study of psychopathology covering the major classification systems including mood disorders and psychotic behavior, defenses, anxiety, methods of psychotherapy, and mental health principles; examination of abnormality in relationship to normal behavior.
-(TCCN PSYC 2320)
+(TCCN PSYC 2320) Requires a minimum of 3 credit hours.

 • Competency in Medical Terminology demonstrated by a passing grade in a medical terminology course (college credit or continuing education certificate).
 This may be submitted after acceptance, prior to OTD program entry.
 This course is not a part of your prerequisite GPA.